chromium/chromium/docs/security/handling-messages-from-web-content.md

 used to build site- or purpose-specific browsers.
 General browser features should not use them because of the reasons stated above.

+Other mechanisms of bypassing normal processes might include exposing unreviewed APIs to a component extension, and making its APIs available to web content.
+These are similarly not allowed.